 Goals and Features

 The Wayne State Honors Program identifies the most motivated and talented students and offers them a challenging and highly rewarding curriculum.
 The intent of the curriculum is to provide students an in-depth learning environment in which discussion, exploration, and experimentation is encouraged.
-In order to facilitate students ultimately becoming contributors and caretakers of our society, an innovative general education core is offered, one that offers honors students an opportunity to understand the world around them, and the impact their actions have on that world.
-These specialized general education courses are small and are taught by faculty who are especially interested in working with honors students, providing a highly conducive learning environment.
+In order to facilitate students ultimately becoming contributors and caretakers of our society, students engage in an innovative General Studies core, one that offers honors students an opportunity to understand the world around them and the impact their actions have on that world.
+These specialized General Studies courses are small and taught by faculty who are especially interested in working with honors students, providing a highly stimulation learning environment.

-In addition to the very practical advantage of the honors student having demonstrated initiative and genuine intellectual strength during their college career, our Honors Program provides a novel approach to learning which is stimulating to the most motivated and ambitious students, rather than simply increasing the volume of material covered.
+In addition to the very practical advantage of honors student having demonstrated initiative and genuine intellectual strength during their college careers, the Honors Program provides a novel approach to learning which is stimulating to the most motivated and ambitious students, rather than simply increasing the volume of material covered.

-Active students in the Honors Program also have the benefit of registering early for their following semester’s classes, increasing the level of control honors students have over their class schedules.
-We strongly believe that this privilege helps to support the Honors Program by providing each honors student the opportunity to enhance and maximize their planning skills, inside and outside of the classroom.
+Students in the Honors Program also have the benefit of registering early for the following semester’s classes, increasing the level of control honors students have over their class schedules.
+This privilege provides honors students with the opportunity to enhance and maximize their planning skills, inside and outside of the classroom.

 The program is an institutional member of the National Collegiate Honors Council, which annually provides interested honors students and their faculty the opportunity to attend and present their work in a national honors forum.
 NCHC conventions are held annually in major metropolitan areas throughout the U.S. such as Philadelphia, Boston, Washington D.C., Denver, and San Francisco.

-Honors students at Wayne State College also receive special recognition at commencement, and on their academic transcripts, as having completed the program.
+Honors students at Wayne State College also receive special recognition at commencement and on their academic transcripts.